USS Petrel (PG-2): Service in the Pacific

 Assigned to the North Atlantic Station, Petrel continued with it until September 1891, when ordered to the Asiatic Squadron where she was to serve until 1911.
 Steaming north in May 1894, she reported at Unalaska, in July to operate with the Bering Sea patrol to discourage seal poaching.
 In July, she operated off the Pribilof Islands; and in August she returned to the Asiatic station.

-In March and April 1898 Emilio Aguinaldo had meeting with Commander Edward Wood, captain of the Petrell to discuss Philippine rebel support in the upcoming Spanish–American War.
+In March and April 1898 Emilio Aguinaldo had meeting with Commander Edward Wood, captain of the Petrel to discuss Philippine rebel support in the upcoming Spanish–American War.

 Withdrawing from Hong Kong in April 1898, Petrel became part of George Dewey's fleet in the campaign against Manila.
 On 1 May, after Dewey's squadron had defeated the heavy Spanish ships in the first engagement of the Spanish–American War, Petrel entered the inner harbor and lowered a boat to destroy six Spanish ships there.
 (For more detailed information, see Battle of Manila Bay.)
 Petrel then steamed to the navy yard at Cavite and forced its surrender.
 Sent into Cavite to destroy any Spanish ships seeking refuge there on 2 May, Petrel sent a party ashore which seized the arsenal at Cavite and returned with 2 tugs, Rapido and Hercules, plus 3 additional launches.

 Petrel continued operations in the Philippines throughout 1898 and 1899.
 She joined USS Boston in shelling Panay Island on 11 February 1899; on the 22nd, a force of 48 men from Petrel occupied Cebu.
 In October, Petrel joined USS Callao in supporting the Marine Corps assault on Noveleta by bombarding ahead of the advancing Marine column.